lfex/logjam/README.md

                 #(count 5)))))))
 ```

-Any legal lager configuration will work (as long as you tranlate it into LFE
+Any legal lager configuration will work (as long as you translate it into LFE
 syntax first!).

 Next, setup logjam: